aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 * Kernel modules for specific APU2 features
 * Additional APU2-specific packages: amd64-microcode, flashrom, irqbalance, fstrim
-* Two ports are active by default: eth0 set to PPPoE WAN; eth1 for LAN
+* Two ports are active by default: eth0 set to PPPoE WAN and using [CleanBrowsing's](https://cleanbrowsing.org) DNS resolvers; eth1 for LAN.
 * Adding LuCI with HTTPS SSL support; along with the LuCI Material theme in addition to the default bootstrap
 * Replacing dnsmasq with dnsmasq-full
 * IPv6: tunnel support for 6in4, 6to4, 6rd